Your big day is the perfect chance to share your commitment and connection with your closest loved ones.

 What Makes a Reception Special?

 While your wedding ceremony is the perfect way to share your love and commitment by officially reciting vows, the reception is your chance to cut loose and celebrate!
-Receptions allow your guests to share your day with you in a more social setting, as well as mingling with each other over drinks, food, and various forms of entertainment.
+Receptions allow your guests to share your day with you in a more social setting, as well as mingling with each other over drinks, food, and entertainment.
 A well-planned wedding reception will leave your friends and family with fond memories for years to come, and is a great way to say “thank you” for being a part of your special day.
 In order to make sure your festivities go off without a hitch, there are a few core details you’ll want to consider early on.